Israel weighs Hamas' latest response to Gaza cease-fire proposal as diplomatic efforts are revived

 The war began when Hamas-led militants launched a surprise attack on Oct.
 7 into southern Israel, attacking multiple army bases and farming communities and killing around 1,200 people, mostly civilians.
 They abducted another 250 people. more than 100 of whom were released during a weeklong cease-fire in November.
 Militants are still holding around 80 hostages and the remains of 40 others.

-Israel launched a major offensive in response to the Oct.
-7 attack that has killed more than 38,000, according to health officials in Gaza, who don't say how many were civilians or militants.
-The war has caused vast destruction across the territory, displaced most of its population of 2.3 million — often multiple times — caused widespread hunger and raised fears of famine.
+In its campaign in Gaza since the attack, Israel has killed more than 38,000 Palestinians, according to health officials in Gaza, who don't say how many were civilians or militants.
+Israel's bombardment, ground offensives and restrictions on Gaza have caused vast destruction across the territory, displaced most of its population of 2.3 million — often multiple times — and caused widespread hunger, raising fears of famine.

 Chehayeb reported from Beirut.
 Associated Press writers Abby Sewell in Beirut and Aamer Madhani in Washington contributed to this report.